 FG Needs Assessment Committee Visits Bonny Poly

-A high-powered assessment committee from the Federal Ministry of Education Abuja on Wednesday visited the Federal Polytechnic of Oil and Gas, Bonny in Bonny local government area of Rivers state, as part of a needs assessment for 2026 exercise to the institution
+A high-powered committee from the Federal Ministry of Education on Wednesday visited the Federal Polytechnic of Oil and Gas, Bonny, oas part of a needs assessment exercise to the institution

 The team, led by Prince Dr. Murtab Aliyu S.,a Director with the National Board for Technical Education (NBTE), include Mr. Mohammed Yusha’u, Mr. Lawani F. Jimoh of ASUP, and June, Patience G. from the Ministry.